liucheukkei/GettingandCleaningData/README.md

 4. Using the function gsub to replace shortforms in variable names with a more descriptive ones.
 E.g. "t" replaced by "Time", "Acc" replaced by Accelerometer" etc.
 5. Calculate the mean of all variables by Subject and Activity using the function aggregate.

+Run the R script ONLY AFTER the working directory is set.